arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 Personal quotas for ab1234
    Storage Usage - Home: 0GB (0% of quota)
 ```
 Here, `xy1234` is the UCID of PI, and `SLURM Service Units (CPU Hours): 277557 (300000 Quota)` indicates that members of the PI group have already utilized 277,557 CPU hours out of the allocated 300,000 SUs.
-This command also shows the storage usage of `$HOME` and `/project` directory.
+This command also shows the storage usage of `$HOME` and `/project` directories.
 For more details, see [Wulver Filesystem](get_started_on_Wulver.md#wulver-filesystems).

 ### Example of slurm script
 #### Submitting Jobs on CPU Nodes